 Roberto Pineiro is a PhD student working on buffer management for predictable performance with Professor Scott Brandt.
 Before graduate studies at UCSC, he earned a B.S in Mathematics and a M.S. in Computer Engineering from the University of Puerto Rico- Mayaguez.

 Michael Sevilla is a 2nd year graduate student working with Ike Nassi on architectures for big data processing.
 He received his B.S. at the University of California, Irvine with a degree in Computer Science and Engineering in July, 2011.
 His research interests include operating systems (tracing and profiling), storage systems, computer architectures, and networking.
 Michael has completed internships at HP and Cisco.

 Dimitris Skourtis is a PhD student in computer sciences.
 He has a degree in Mathematics from the University of St. Andrews.
 His research is on predictable storage performance and flash-based storage systems.
-Dimitris has completed two internships at VMware.
+Dimitris has completed two internships at VMware working on resource management.

 Noah is a fourth year Ph.D. student working on extreme-scale storage systems and analysis with the DAMASC team.
 He came to UCSC from the University of Kansas where he worked on process scheduling, custom programming models, and precise performance measurement in Linux.